GSA/pdf-filler/views/index.md

-Form Filler
+PDF Filler
 ===========

-Form Filler is a RESTful service (API) to aid in the completion of existing PDF-based forms and empowers web developers to use browser-based forms and modern web standards to facilitate the collection of information.
+PDF Filler is a RESTful service (API) to aid in the completion of existing PDF-based forms and empowers web developers to use browser-based forms and modern web standards to facilitate the collection of information.

-Form Filler works with virtually any unencrypted PDF, supporting both fillable (e.g., PDFs with pre-defined entry fields) and non-fillable (e.g., scanned PDFs) forms.
+PDF Filler works with virtually any unencrypted PDF, supporting both fillable (e.g., PDFs with pre-defined entry fields) and non-fillable (e.g., scanned PDFs) forms.
 Simply pass it the URL to any publicly hosted PDF.
-Form Filler can even automatically create the markup necessary to embed an HTML form in an existing webpage.
+PDF Filler can even automatically create the markup necessary to embed an HTML form in an existing webpage.

 Features
 -------